rmaake1/httpstatuses/README.markdown

 turning new lines into line breaks, if you wish to include HTML that's fine (preferably only links though and code tags).

+# Jekyll

+[Jekyll](http://jekyllrb.com/) is used to generate the static site.
+After installing Jekyll, preview the site locally with

+    jekyll serve --baseurl '/'

+The site should now be available at http://localhost:4000.

 # License

 Copyright (C) 2012 - 2013 Samuel Ryan (citricsquid)